scalar-labs/scalardb/docs/schema-loader.md

 If this data type mapping doesn't match your application, please alter the tables to change the data types after creating them with this tool.

+Also, the data types of Scalar DB have some limitations.
+For example, BIGINT has a limitation of range.
+Please refer to the [javadoc](https://javadoc.io/doc/com.scalar-labs/scalardb/latest/index.html) (`com.scalar.db.io` package) for more details of the data types of Scalar DB.

 ## Internal metadata for Consensus Commit

 The Consensus Commit transaction manager manages metadata (e.g., transaction ID, record version, transaction status) stored along with the actual records to handle transactions properly.